What are GCA’s admission requirements?

 The Bible is at the heart of everything we do, and our entire curriculum will be taught from a biblical perspective.
 Every student will study the Bible as an academic core component, and all subjects are taught from a biblical worldview.
 Students will have opportunities to memorize Scripture, attend chapel, participate in service projects, etc. which will foster a greater grasp and appreciation for God’s Word.

 What sports will GCA offer?

 GCA is aware of the value of athletic activities and the benefits that they provide for students.
-GCA is currently assessing what sports can be offered.
-GCA hopes to provide athletic opportunities in tennis, track, cheerleading, volleyball, basketball, cross-country, and more.
+GCA currently has a volleyball team, cross-country, and a pickleball club.
+We plan to add a boys’ basketball team in the next year or two.
+GCA also hopes to provide athletic opportunities in tennis, track, archery, cheerleading, and more.

 What other extra-curricular activities are offered?

 Already GCA the following activities:

 The GCA administration listens to student voices and wants to grow extracurricular opportunities based on student interests.